Goodernews/CS-221/Homeworks/HW_8/README.md

 ### `HTree::search_key`

-This is a method that takes a key, and returns a pointer to the node containing the given key.
+This is a method that takes a key, and recursivelly searches for a node containg said key.
+It then returns a pointer to the node containing the given key.

 ### `HForest::compare_tree`